 This section describes the specification for the payloads for the evaluation request, evaluation response, and warning (if provided).
 SOAP exceptions may also contain messages using the warning payload definition.

 The payload for the request is the clinical and contextual data that is evaluated by the DSS.
 The payload for the response is the guidance, such as for clinical interventions, provided by the DSS.
-The data model used in request and in response is the HL7 vMR XML Specification Release 1 Version 2.0.
-This is further constrained by the vMR templates defined in the HL7 vMR Templates Release 1 specification (Table 5).
+The data model used in request and in response is the HL7 vMR XML Specification Release 1 Version 3.0.
+This is further constrained by the vMR templates defined in the HL7 vMR Templates Release 1 Version 2.0 specification (Table 5).

 Semantic Signifier